 Do you accept insurance?

 I ask for direct payment of your therapy bill at the end of each month.
-Yet, what I will do is provide an insurance superbill along with your monthly statement.
+I will provide an insurance superbill along with your monthly statement.
 This will allow you to bill your own insurance company by attaching the superbill to your claim form.
-Your insurance benefits will be directly reimbursed to you.
+Your insurance benefits will be reimbursed to you.

-If you have an HMO, they will not reimburse you for sessions with a provider who is out of their network, except under very rare circumstances.
-However, if you have a PPO, you can call your insurance company and inquire about your mental health benefits.
+If you have a PPO, you can call your insurance company and inquire about your mental health benefits.
 They will tell you what they allow per session for an out-of-network provider.
-If you do have benefits, your company should pay some portion of your monthly therapy bill.
+An HMO, will not reimburse you for sessions with a provider out of their network.
+If you have PPO benefits, your company should pay a portion of your monthly therapy bill.

 Therapy Questions Answered?

 I hope I’ve answered your therapy questions.
-Remember, if I haven’t, or if you have other questions to ask, I am available at either (310) 273-4827 or sandracohenphd@gmail.com to answer more.
+Remember, if I haven’t, or if you have other questions, I am available at either (310) 273-4827 or sandracohenphd@gmail.com to answer more.
 And, anytime you’re ready, feel free to schedule a 25-minute complimentary Zoom consultation to see if we’re a good fit.
-Therapy can be a big help, especially after the past year of COVID-19 isolation that has stirred up old symptoms for many.
+Therapy can be a big help.